Members of the University of Michigan community can get dissertation & thesis formatting assistance from the experts at ScholarSpace:

 We're here to solve any formatting problems you've run into, and can give you guidance about captioning figures, solving numbering issues, creating a List of Tables/Figures/Appendices, and more.

 Formatting your dissertation (or thesis) will likely take more time than you expect.
 But using the special features described in this Guide will save you a great deal of work, particularly if you use our template (available in the box below).
 The earlier you begin to use these tools, the more time you'll save and the less stress you'll have as your submission deadline approaches.
-Students at the University of Michigan are also encouraged to contact the experts at the Library's ScholarSpace anytime you run into a problem or have a question.
+Students at the University of Michigan are also encouraged to contact the experts on the Library's ScholarSpace team anytime you run into a problem or have a question.

 To save yourself time and effort, please consider using our Dissertation Template (link available in the box below).
 Many of the settings discussed in this Guide are already included in that document.